laravel/docs/cashier-paddle.md

 <a name="refunding-orders"></a>
 ### Refunding Orders

 If you need to refund a Paddle order, you may use the `refund` method.
-This method accepts the Paddle Order ID as its first argument:
+This method accepts the Paddle Order ID as its first argument.
+You may retrieve transactions for a given billable entity using the `transactions` relationship:

     $transaction = $user->transactions()->first();

     $refundRequestId = $user->refund(transaction->order_id);

-You can also optionally specify a specific amount to refund as well as a reason:
+You may also optionally specify a specific amount to refund as well as a reason for the refund:

     $transaction = $user->transactions()->first();

+    $refundRequestId = $user->refund(
-    $refundRequestId = $user->refund(transaction->order_id, 5.00, 'Unused product time');
+        transaction->order_id, 5.00, 'Unused product time'
+    );

-You can use the `$refundRequestId` as a reference for the refund when contacting Paddle support.
+> {tip} You can use the `$refundRequestId` as a reference for the refund when contacting Paddle support.

 <a name="transactions"></a>
 ## Transactions